 The October and May meetings are part of a series of scientific discussions amongst the community that have been unfolding over the past several years.
 Initially, these meetings were focused on the synthesis and testing of yeast and bacterial genomes, and the future of synthetic biology.
 More recently, the focus has shifted to synthesis of variations within large genomes as a pathway to addressing some of the many global challenges facing humanity, including healthcare and the environment.

-The goal is to launch HGP-write in 2016 with $100 million in committed support from public, private, philanthropic, industry and academic sources globally.
-Autodesk has already contributed a leadership gift of $250,000 to seed the planning and launch of HGP-write.
+The goal is to launch GP-write in 2016 with $100 million in committed support from public, private, philanthropic, industry and academic sources globally.
+Autodesk has already contributed a leadership gift of $250,000 to seed the planning and launch of GP-write.

-HGP-write will be implemented through a new, independent nonprofit organization, the Center of Excellence for Engineering Biology.
-The Center, which will operate virtually at first, will manage initial planning and coordination efforts.
-Additional Centers could be included in the future.
+GP-write will be implemented through a new, independent nonprofit organization, the Center of Excellence for Engineering Biology, which will manage initial planning and coordination efforts.

 Genome synthesis is a natural extension of the genetic engineering tools that have been used safely within the biotechnology industry for the past 40 years and have provided significant benefits to society.
 However, recent technological advancements, such as standardized genomic parts and CRISPR/Cas9 genome editing technology are revolutionizing the field and creating uncertainty in how these technologies will be applied.